 Anne modeling a raffle item

-Nine vendors provide many opportunities for stash enhancement
+Eleven vendors provide many opportunities for stash enhancement!

 The Black Sheep Handspinners Guild of Ithaca NY, host of Roc Day, is interested in promoting and continuing the art of handspinning all kinds of fiber.